jcorbin/aoc/day17/prompt.md

 In this example, the tower of rocks will be *`3068`* units tall.

 **How many units tall will the tower of rocks be after 2022 rocks have stopped falling?**

+# Part 2

+The elephants are not impressed by your simulation.
+They demand to know how tall the tower will be after *`1000000000000`* rocks have stopped!
+Only then will they feel confident enough to proceed through the cave.

+In the example above, the tower would be *`1514285714288`* units tall!

+**How tall will the tower be after `1000000000000` rocks have stopped?**